natcap/invest.users-guide/source/getting_started.rst

 + ArcGIS 9.3 (service pack 1 or 2) or ArcGIS 10 (service pack 1).
 + ArcINFO level license to run some of the models
 + Spatial Analyst extension installed & activated
-+ The pollination model and all marine models require additional Python libraries available for download at `www.naturalcapitalproject.org <http://www.naturalcapitalproject.org>`_
++ Additional Python libraries available for download at `www.naturalcapitalproject.org <http://www.naturalcapitalproject.org>`_

-Running InVEST does not require Python programming, but it does require basic to intermediate skills in ArcGIS.
+Running InVEST in ArcGIS does not require Python programming, but it does require basic to intermediate skills in ArcGIS.

-A set of sample data is supplied with the models so you can become familiar with the models and how they work.
-To use InVEST for your context, however, you must compile the data described in the chapter(s) for the model(s) you wish to run and format them as indicated.

 Downloading and installing Python library extensions
 ====================================================

-InVEST users running the pollination model in ArcGIS 9.3 or any of the marine models in either ArcGIS 9.3 and 10 are required to download the Python extensions file found on the InVEST installer download page at `www.naturalcapitalproject.org`_.
-The marine models include the "Marine Python Extension Check" tool found in the Marine InVEST toolset to determine which extensions are needed and if these extensions have been properly installed.
+InVEST users running Costal Protection are required to download the Python extensions file found on the InVEST installer download page at `www.naturalcapitalproject.org`_.

-Most Marine InVEST models require the following extensions to be installed:
+Coastal Protection requires the following extensions to be installed:

 1. Numeric Python (**NumPy**) is a powerful and flexible N-dimensional array container that provides the fundamentals needed for scientific computing in Python.
 An older incompatable version of NumPy comes standard with the ArcGIS 9.3 and 10.
 While the "Marine Python Extension Check" tool will confirm that NumPy is already installed on your machine, make certain to install the latest version of NumPy from the InVEST installer download page.